ml-jku/bgnn/README.md

 >&nbsp;&nbsp;`primaryClass={cs.LG}`\
 >`}`

+## Preliminary Note

+Please consider, to adjust the base directory names in the individual files according to your own environment (e.g. especially search for the strings `-data/BGNN/` and `-data/BGNNRuns/` and adjust the base directory names).
+Further, it is assumed, that this code repository is at `$HOME/git/bgnn`.

 ## Simulation Data

 General simulation settings used by the scripts in this repository (i.e., especially randomly chosen hyperparameters, seeds, etc.) are given by the file [data/bgnn.zip](data/bgnn.zip).